simshadows/monster-hunter-rise-builder/README.md

 The first release of the app will be a minimally-complete builder app with complete EFR/EFE/EFS calculations, bowgun ammo performance, and other key weapon mechanics. v1.0 will exclude defense calculations.

+Data that can't simply be scraped from Kiranico may be excluded from v1.0.
+Instead, I may choose to defer on this until v3.x.

 ### Future Release: v2.0

 Updated builder for the Sunbreak expansion.